antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In R2, samples of a dataset can be annotated with e.g. clinical data or biological information.
 Each group of annotated data is called a **Track** in R2.
 These tracks can be used to filter, color or split data in all types of R2 analyses.
-The tissue annotation of the Marra set can thus be used to find, for instance, the differences between gene expression profiles of the adenoma and normal samples.
+The tissue annotation of the Marra set can thus be used, for instance,  to find the differences between the gene expression profiles of the adenoma samples and normal samples.
 <br>

 ### Find different expression profiles between normal and adenoma tissue